karagenit/bootstrap-select-rails/README.md

-# Bootstrap::Select::Rails
+# Bootstrap4::Select::Rails

-`bootstrap-select`, fixed for Bootstrap 4 (Alpha 6) and packaged into a Gem for Rails.
+`bootstrap-select`, fixed for Bootstrap 4 (Beta 2.1) and packaged into a Gem for Rails.

 This is a fork of the original [bootstrap-select-rails](https://github.com/Slashek/bootstrap-select-rails) Gem repository.
 The original is based on [bootstrap-select](https://github.com/silviomoreto/bootstrap-select), but as this library isn't compatible with Bootstrap 4, I rewrote the Gem to use [a fork of the original](https://github.com/heimrichhannot/bootstrap-select) that is compatible.